-(P = 0.04, NS).
-In patients with ischemic heart failure, early reperfusion was characterized by a more limited number of inflammatory markers that were released: IL-6 (P = 0.01), MCP-1 (P = 0.01) and VEGF (P = 0.004).
-This inflammatory response was not observed during the late reperfusion phase.
+was not observed during the late reperfusion phase.
 The early cytokine response was exclusive for heart failure patients, since controls did not show a significant myocardial release of any of the measured inflammatory mediators upon early and late reperfusion.

-Similar postoperative myocardial damage
+Similar post-operative myocardial damage

-To assess whether variation in myocardial damage is the cause for the observed differences in cytokine release between the groups, troponin T values were measured 45 minutes after reperfusion.
+To assess whether variation in myocardial damage is the cause of the observed differences in cytokine release between the groups, troponin T values were measured 45 min after reperfusion.
 No differences were observed between the patient groups (P = 0.67).
-The median and interquartile range of troponin T was 1.24 μg/L (0.93 to 1.49) in patients with non-ischemic heart failure, 1.36 μg/L (0.83 to 2.49) in patients with ischemic heart failure, and 1.25 μg/L (0.83 to 1.60) in controls.
-A number of patients with ischemic heart failure underwent a ventriculotomy in the setting of their surgical ventricular reconstruction which might explain the higher range of troponin T values.
+The median and interquartile range of troponin T was 1.24 μg/L (0.93-1.49) in patients with non-ischaemic heart failure, 1.36 μg/L (0.83-2.49) in patients with ischaemic heart failure, and 1.25 μg/L (0.83-1.60) in controls.
+A number of patients with ischaemic heart failure underwent a ventriculotomy in the setting of their surgical ventricular reconstruction which might explain the higher range of troponin T values.

-Similar expression of inflammatory mediators during ischemia
+Similar expression of inflammatory mediators during ischaemia

-A subsequent analysis of inflammatory mediators in mRNA extracts of endomyocardial tissue showed no differences at baseline in all groups (early endomyocardial biopsies; Supplementary data, Table 2), except for a small difference in MMP-9 expression in patients with non-ischemic heart failure and controls (P = 0.01).
-More importantly, there were no differences in inflammatory gene expression in early versus late endomyocardial biopsies in all patient groups (Supplementary data, Table 3).
+A subsequent analysis of inflammatory mediators in mRNA extracts of endomyocardial tissue showed no differences at baseline in all groups (early endomyocardial biopsies, Supplementary material, Table S2), except for a small difference in MMP-9 expression in patients with non-ischaemic heart failure and controls (P = 0.01).
+More importantly, there were no differences in inflammatory gene expression in early vs. late endomyocardial biopsies in all patient groups (Supplementary material, Table S3).
 This indicates that transcriptional changes are not responsible for the increased cytokine release in heart failure patients.

-Similar p65-nuclear factor-kappa B activity during ischemia
+Similar p65-nuclear factor-кB activity during ischaemia

 Since transcription of cytokines itself did not change, NF- κ B was measured as many of the myocardial released inflammatory mediators are under transcriptional control of this regulator.
-Myocardial NF- κ B activity was compared between the groups using homogenates of paired endomyocardial tissue samples collected in the early and late ischemic period.
+Myocardial NF- κ B activity was compared between the groups using homogenates of paired endomyocardial tissue samples collected in the early and late ischaemic period.
 Baseline values of NF- κ B activity were similar between the groups (P = 1.00).
-No increase in NF- κ B activity was observed in early versus late endomyocardial biopsies (P = 0.23, P = 0.14, and P = 0.89 for patients with non-ischemic heart failure, ischemic heart failure, and controls, respectively; Supplementary data, Figure 3).
+No increase in NF- κ B activity was observed in early vs. late endomyocardial biopsies (P = 0.23, P = 0.14, and P = 0.89 for patients with non-ischaemic heart failure, ischaemic heart failure, and controls, respectively; Supplementary material, Figure S3).